tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Thesis Ideas

 In *The Best We Could Do*, Thi Bui directly grapples with the conflict of truth both in an objective representation of the Vietnam war — through the conflicting evidence of the "approved" American story and her own family's past experience and stories especially through her father — and understanding her own connection and beliefs on the past through the theme of childbirth and her connection with her mother.
+- Need to:
 	- Narrow down
 	- Focus more on individual points and how they connect

 - Thu Bui is:
 	- grappling with her factual understanding of the past
+		- through stories of her parents and american history
-	- trying to find her own connection to her parent's past
+	- trying to find her own personal truth and cconnection to her parent's past
+		- Makes the connection through childbirth
 	- understanding her own opinions on the topic

 In *The Best We Could Do*, Thi Bui